jeremiahsb/abogen/README.md

 Multiple jobs can run sequentially; the worker processes them in order.

+## LLM-assisted text normalization
+Abogen can hand tricky apostrophes and contractions to an OpenAI-compatible large language model.
+Configure it from **Settings → LLM**:

+1. Enter the base URL for your endpoint (Ollama, OpenAI proxy, etc.) and an API key if required.
+2. Click **Refresh models** to load the catalog, pick a default model, and adjust the timeout or prompt template.
+3. Use the preview box to test the prompt, then save the settings.
+The Normalization panel can synthesize a short audio preview with the current configuration.

+When you are running inside Docker or a CI pipeline, seed the form automatically with `ABOGEN_LLM_*` variables in your `.env` file.
+The `.env.example` file includes sample values for a local Ollama server.

 ## JSON endpoints
 Need machine-readable status updates?
 The dashboard calls a small set of helper endpoints you can reuse:
 - `GET /api/jobs/<id>` returns job metadata, progress, and log lines in JSON.